uos/rmcl/README.md

 sensors: # list of range sensors - at least one is required
   velodyne:
     topic: velodyne_points
+    # spherical is comparable to sensor_msgs::LaserScan
+    # but in 3D
     type: spherical
     model:
       range_min: 0.5